Designing AI-Agents with Personalities: A Psychometric Approach: Study 2: Creating and Validating AI-Agents with Personalities

-Considering the findings of Study 1, which indicate a relatively low semantic similarity between BFI2 and Mini-Markers, we aim to validate the personality assignments made by the BFI2 using Mini-Markers.
-The logic is that if this method supports two fairly distinct psychometric tests, we can confidently generalize this validation approach to other tests that exhibit greater semantic similarity.
+Considering the findings of Study 1, which indicated a relatively low semantic similarity between the BFI-2 and the Mini-Markers test, in Study 2, we aim to create AI-Agents using the BFI-2 and then validate the personality assignments using the Mini-Markers test.
+The rationale is that if this method supports two fairly distinct psychometric tests, it should generalize to other tests with greater semantic similarity.

+Study 2 consists of two parts: Study 2a and Study 2b.
+In Study 2a, we discuss how to use prompt engineering to create AI-agents with personalities and examine the alignment between AI-agents' responses on the Mini-Markers test responses and those of human participants collected in a previous study.
+In Study 2b, we demonstrate how to create and validate AI-Agents representative of human participants' sample data using only summary statistics from a previous study, offering an efficient way to create AI-agents without collecting new human data.